anagha-microsoft/ncr-mlops-hol/lab-guide/05-DataScientistTrials.md

 A data scientist would build their experiment as depicted in this module, in a Jupyter notebook.
 In the next module, we will learn how to integrate this exact experiment, with Azure Machine Learning.
 Eventually, we will learn to package this into a DevOps build pipeline.
 This module merely demonstrates a base experiment and traces the lifecycle of model development.<br>

 Once again- this module does not touch Azure Machine Learning.
-Its a plain experiment in Python, in a Jupyter notebook, to be run in the Notebook VM.<br>
+Its a plain experiment in Python, in a Jupyter notebook, to be run in the Notebook VM.
+<br><br>Dedicate 30 minutes for this module if you want to understand, or 15 if you want to execute, and your focus is mostly on the DevOps component.

 ## 1.0.
 About the dataset, framingham.csv
 The dataset is framingham.csv, you downloaded it in section 2;  Its a popular Kaggle open dataset.<br>